-All About Cushing’s Triad (triada de cushing): Definition, Components, Symptoms, Causes, Pathophysiology, Mnemonic, and Treatment »
+Today’s topic is all About Cushing’s Triad (triada de cushing): Definition, Components, Symptoms, Causes, Pathophysiology, Mnemonic, and Treatment.

 Cushing’s Triad is a characteristic sign of increased intracranial pressure (ICP).
 Beck’s Triad is a characteristic sign of acute cardiac tamponade.